-Grierson Galleries invites you to their Spring Exhibition “Towards the Sunrise”.
+Grierson Galleries invites you to their Current Exhibition “Toward the Sunrise”.
 There will be no opening event for this exhibition but we do have a virtual tour to view.
 This exhibition will run until further notice.

 ALL ART IS FOR SALE THROUGH GRIERSON GALLERIES

 Our exhibitions normally rotate on a six to eight week basis with an Open Art Viewing for each new exhibition.
 Friends of Grierson Galleries and the Hive will receive invitations by email in advance.
 Beverley Bunn will have a permanent presence at the Hive.

 About this Exhibition

 ‘Western philosophy must be discussed; eastern philosophy must be experienced’ Adriano Bulla